watsonx.ai

 Configuration via Environment Variables

+The internal HTTP behavior of the underlying SDK can be customized through environment variables, without any code change.
 These settings are optional and sensible defaults are used when variables are not explicitly defined.

 Retry Configuration